 Think of being a hunter vs. a farmer.
-Hunters go out and find what they want, when they want it.
+Hunters go out and find what they want when they want it.
 If you have an open job role, you go find a candidate, blasting out your application page and sending recruiters to LinkedIn.
 It’s a high-energy recruitment method.

 Farmers, on the other hand, plant seeds that take time to grow and be nurtured.
-Farming can be a lot less intense, with more immediate results—when you want a carrot, you go out and pick one.
+Farming can be a lot less intense, with more immediate results: When you want a carrot, you go out and pick one.
 It’s a slower, steadier method that takes more time and planning.

 One method isn’t better than the other, and they can both deliver high-quality results, but they’re very different ways to approach recruitment.
 Content marketing is a form of farming.
 Will a great piece of content reap immediate results, bringing in hundreds of applications?
 Not necessarily.
-But it will help shape your brand, weed out non-ideal candidates, and help people understand what your company is all about so that when the time is right, they’re primed for recruitment.
-Think of your candidate’s awareness journey: where do they first come into contact with your company?
+But it will help shape your brand, weed out nonideal candidates, and help people understand what your company is all about so that when the time is right, they’re primed for recruitment.
+Think of your candidates’ awareness journey: Where do they first come into contact with your company?
 It may be a really great piece of marketing content.
 When you take the time to craft a content strategy and execute it well, you’re planting seeds that could pay off in a huge way.

 Here are four innovative ways to attract candidates through content marketing.

 You may be thinking, really?
-Blogposts?
+Blog posts?
 What’s innovative about that?
-It’s true that blogs have been around since the beginning of the internet.
+It’s true that blogs have been around since the beginning of the Internet.
 But while blogs themselves aren’t new, the way people are consuming blog content has radically shifted.

 Infographics have become incredibly popular on Instagram recently, and it’s no surprise why.
 They’re easy to create with a program like Canva, even if you don’t have a designer on staff, and they’re simple ways to share complicated information.
-Create infographics talking about how satisfied your employees are, what their favorite parts of their job are, or how diverse your staff is.
+Create infographics talking about how satisfied your employees are, what their favorite part of their job is, or how diverse your staff is.
 Infographics are also easy to share, making them more likely to reach a large audience.

-The key to infographics is to make them easy to read, while giving more context within the caption.
+The key to infographics is to make them easy to read while giving more context within the caption.
 Don’t try to overdo it and stuff too much into a single infographic; it’ll become cluttered, making it less likely to be engaged with.
 Try to brainstorm what your ideal job candidate really needs to know and finds interesting.

 A Niched Podcast

-A Segmented E-mail Series
+A Segmented E-Mail Series

 How do you create an effective series?
 It’s all in the spacing.
 Too many e-mails in a short amount of time will lead to high unsubscribes and people finding your brand obnoxious instead of interesting.
-You’ll also want to make sure every single e-mail includes a link for people to unsubscribe.
+You’ll also want to make sure every e-mail includes a link for people to unsubscribe.
 Slamming people’s inboxes isn’t the way to recruit them, and you don’t want people who aren’t interested in what you have to say clogging up your e-mail list anyway.